-Ann, a partner in the employee benefits area, has considerable experience counseling employers regarding the design, administration and termination of their employee benefit programs, including tax-qualified retirement plans, health and welfare plans, and executive compensation arrangements (including management incentive programs and nonqualified deferred compensation plans).
+Ann helps business clients execute their strategic plans and comply with regulatory controls.
+The focus of her practice is employee benefits, ERISA and executive compensation.
+She has considerable experience counseling employers regarding the design, administration and termination of their employee benefit programs, including tax-qualified retirement plans, health and welfare plans, and executive compensation arrangements (including management incentive programs and nonqualified deferred compensation plans).
 As editor of the firm’s employee benefits blog — Employee Benefits Law Report

 — and the ERISA preemption chapter of ERISA, A Comprehensive Guide